Black-Hole1004/Minishell/README.md

 # Contributing
 Contributions are always welcome!
 If you'd like to contribute to Minishell, please feel free to submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details